Table of Contents

 Demand-Side Platform Starter Pack

 - Account Manager – a dedicated executive who will lead you through the whole journey.
-From registration, through content and campaign preparation, getting to know all the advertising solutions then opening campaigns to optimization and finally scaling.
+From registration, through content and native campaign preparation, getting to know all the online advertising solutions then opening ad campaigns to optimization and finally scaling.

-- Tech Support – a team of tech wizards oriented towards your success as a customer.
-Always happy to help you with the setup and integrations.
+- Tech Support – a team of tech wizards oriented towards your success as a new customer.
+Always happy to help you with the ad campaign setup and integrations.

 - Easy-to-Navigate Panel – you can call it whatever you like – ease of use or fast navigation – it’s all about you being able to take action quickly.
 If you don’t know how a car works, you will not drive a mile.